 It is also crucial for air to contain just the right amount of moisture to maintain a "balanced" air ratio to benefit the environment and all living organisms.
-(Too little or too much humidity and it can negatively impact the environment and even human health.)
+(Too little or too much humidity can negatively impact the environment and even human health.)

-In the following sections, we take a closer look at how humidity it is caused, how it is measured, and its impact on weather events.
+In the following sections, we take a closer look at how humidity is caused, how it is measured, and its impact on weather events.

 What Causes Humidity?